pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 -   It is often unclear who produces this money and for what purpose.
     Nowadays, are Central Banks producing the money, or Private Banks?
--   It is often unclear whether this money is distributed in any efficient way to start with, but the distribution is clearly difficult to change.
+-   It is often unclear whether this money is distributed in any efficient way to start with, and the distribution is clearly difficult to change.
 -   Whenever this money runs out, many exchanges that could still have taken place, can no longer take place.